 Avocado and Shrimp Salad

 Chopped up in a salad, avocado adds a creamy texture without the saturated fat of cheese or dairy-based dressings.
-If you buy avocados before they're ready to eat, keep them in a paper bag to speed up the ripening process.
+It is delicious here with shrimp, apple, and cucumber.

 - Servings: 4